zotonic/zotonic/doc/manuals/cookbook/justenough-otp2.rst

   8> zzz_srv:stop().
   ** exception exit: shutdown

 Wait!
 If you look at pman, you'll see that zzz_sup also died.
-What's going on here?
+What’s going on here?

 If you look at zzz_sup.erl in learn/apps/zzz/src, you'll note that init/1 allows only one restart, the value following "one_for_one."::